"The battle rages on"

 - The Lensman books contained some titanic space battles, usually described in over-the-top hyperbolic purple prose to get the sense of their bigness across.

-- The Dendarii Mercenaries and the Prince Serg (or junior and daddy Vorkosigan to put it another way) vs the Cetagandians in The Vor Game.
+- The Dendarii Mercenary fleet and the Prince Serg (commanded by junior and daddy Vorkosigan respectively) vs the Cetagandians in The Vor Game.

 - William Shatner's (yes, that one) Quest For Tomorrow series includes several space battles, although most boil down to "forget how many ships you have and how advanced they are; tactics are all that matter - i.e. you need more processing power".
 The battle that's described in the most detail is the protagonist's first, when the ship he's on is trying to run a blockade.
 He's not actually supposed to participate in the battle, until all officers are killed by the enemy ships blinking (i.e. they rapidly shift in and out of subspace in a specific pattern to cause brain damage to anyone looking at them).
 Jim uses abilities he doesn't know he has to jam all the enemy sensors and destroy them one after another.